MagicExployter/Server-log-cleaner/README.md

 ## Automating with Cron

-To run the script automatically every Sunday at 3 AM:
+To run the script automatically every Saturday at 3 PM:

 ```bash
 sudo crontab -e